HOME * SHAKING THE DEW FROM THE LILIES * ASPHALT JUNGLE SHORTS * SHE SPEAKS * UNHINGED * URBAN SCRAWLERS * BIOS

 Jascha Narveson is a local area composer of acoustic and electronic music, and has never directed anything before now

-Jascha will be directing The Sun is a Neon Sign, for She Speaks, 2007.
+Jascha directed The Sun Is A Neon Sign, for She Speaks ‘07.

 Kathleen Sheehy